csantosbh/Lauen/docs/source/editor.rst

 Implementing custom components
 ----

-Custom components are typically within the ``lau`` namespace.
-Although not obligatory, this is a good practice since it will prevent from cluttering the global namespace.
+Standard components are typically within the ``lau`` namespace, inside the folder ``engine/default_assets/default_components``.
+Although not obligatory, using the ``lau`` namespace is a good practice since it will prevent from cluttering the global namespace.

 Whenever implementing a standard component, make sure to fill the :ref:`DefaultComponentManager.py file accordingly